Vietnam.vn - Nền tảng quảng bá Việt Nam

 8.webp

 At the age of 75, even though she only has one right arm, Mrs. Sau Trong still manages the housework and participates in many local political and social activities.
-Occasionally, in the middle of a conversation, she is busy answering phone calls from the women's association, the veterans' association, the ward party committee, etc.
+Sometimes, in the middle of a conversation, she is busy answering phone calls from the women's association, the veterans' association, the ward party committee, etc.

-Flipping through the pages of the emotional memoir about Mrs. Sau Trong's revolutionary journey, the reporter asked, filled with admiration: "After experiencing such a great loss, what changes did you make in your life?".
+Turning the pages of the emotional memoir about Mrs. Sau Trong's revolutionary journey, the reporter asked, filled with admiration: "After experiencing such a great loss, what changes did you make in your life?".
 With a smile that contained strength, Mrs. Sau Trong replied: "The biggest change?
 I shaved my head right after that."

 9.webp